UditKrishna24/ChessGameEngine/README.md

 ->To create a JAR file <br>

-> jar cvfm chessGameEngine.jar manifest.txt chessGameEngine<br>
+> jar cvfm ChessGameEngine.jar manifest.txt chessGameEngine<br>

 [The manifest.txt contains the class which contains main method]<br>